-- All walleye from 20 to 30 inches long must be returned to the water at once. - 2.
+- 1. All walleye from 20 to 30 inches long must be returned to the water at once. - 2.
 Daily creel limit of two walleye, only one of which may be over 30 inches long.

-Summersville Lake (Summersville Dam upstream to mouth of Persinger Creek)
+Summersville Lake (Summersville Dam upstream to mouth of Persinger Creek) and Cheat Lake and the entire length of the Cheat River

-- All walleye from 20 to 30 inches long must be returned to the water at once. - 2.
+- 1. All walleye from 20 to 30 inches long must be returned to the water at once. - 2.
 Daily creel limit of eight walleye, only one of which may be over 30 inches long.